bikeshaving/crank/website/documents/index.md

 ### Reason #3: It’s promise-friendly.

 Any component can be made asynchronous with the `async` keyword.
-As it turns out, the nicest way to use `fetch()` is to call the function and await the result.
+As it turns out, the nicest way to use `fetch()` is to call the function and `await` its result.

 ```jsx live
 import {renderer} from "@b9g/crank/dom";